This is a really good question for anyone considering a hair transplant.

 If you have a receding hairline or balding around the crown, (Norwood Scale 2 – 4), then in the short term, a hair transplant can be very effective for restoring a full head of hair.
 However, when or if the balding process continues, you may begin to lose additional hair in the areas not treated by FUE, resulting in awkward patches of missing hair.
 At some point you may want to consider an additional procedure to fill in those gaps.

 Always discuss your particular balding pattern and the number of procedures potentially needed during your initial hair consultation.

 - What are your goals and expectations for a hair transplant?

 Drs.
 Lieberman & Parikh know that achieving a healthy, natural-result is very important to their patients, but if you begin at a 4 or 5 on the Norwood Scale, your hair loss might be too significant to achieve optimal fullness with one transplant.
 It’s important to know the limits of a hair transplant and set reasonable expectations.

-Continued use of over the counter treatments such as Minoxidil solution or foam can help thinning hair grow in both women and men.
+Continued use of over the counter treatments can help thinning hair grow in both women and men.

 - How much donor hair do you have?